FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 6 – Verify/19-Final QA check/19-finalQA.md

 Image by [Shahid Abdullah](https://pixabay.com/users/472301-472301/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1622517) from [Pixabay](https://pixabay.com//?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1622517)

-Two QA checklists are important to be used for the process of verification:
+T2.4 have developed a number of QA checklists that should be used for this process, two of which are presented in this text.
+For the full list of checklists and their use please refer to [D2.3]({: style="height:150px;width:230px;"}).
+The two QA checklists that are listed here as part of the verification process are:

 - the general QA checklist that focuses on the learning materials content and analyses it from a learners' perspective
 - the FAIR-by-Design QA checklist that focuses on the FAIR aspects of the learning materials and requirements imposed with the use of the methodology